- Last updated:

 Changes due to novel coronavirus (COVID-19)

-Council is closely monitoring the situation and will update any changes made to council's service delivery as a result of COVID-19.
+Council continues to closely monitor the situation and will update any changes made to council's service delivery due to COVID-19.

 Animals play an important role in the family.
 There is a responsibility for managing a happy and healthy family pet.
 Sunshine Coast Council offers free school and community programs to help the community to responsibly manage the family pet to be happy and healthy.